 - 14.9.
 It is the responsibility of the National Body/Team Manager to ensure that the Athlete attends the evaluation. - 14.10.
 Athletes have the right to choose one person, who must be a member of the Athlete's IFCPF Member, to accompany them when attending an Evaluation Session.
 If the Athlete is a minor, a member of the Athlete's IFCPF Member must accompany that Athlete. - 14.11.
 The person chosen by the Athlete to accompany the Athlete at the Evaluation Session should be familiar with the Athlete's impairment and sport history.
 If needed, the person may be asked by the Classifiers to assist with communication.
 It is not allowed that the accompanying person take pictures or films at any stage of the Evaluation Session. - 14.12.
 The Athlete and the accompanying person must acknowledge the terms of the Athlete Evaluation Agreement Form as specified by IFCPF.
 All Athletes must sign an Informed Consent Form (Annex 1) before they may be evaluated. - 14.13.
 The Athlete must verify his or her identity to the satisfaction of the Classification Panel, by providing a document such as a passport, ID card, IFCPF license card or event accreditation. - 14.14.
 The Athlete must attend the Evaluation Session with any sports attire or equipment relevant for the sport that they use at Competition (i.e. football gear, shirt and shorts).
-The Athlete also should bring running shoes.
+The Athlete also should bring running shoes. it is optional the use of short leggings along with shorts to make the clinical assessment more comfortable to the athlete (e.g., spasticity assessment).
 If an Athlete does not appear with the appropriate attire he or she will not be classified. - 14.15.
 The Athlete must disclose the use of any medication and/or medical device/implant to the Classification Panel. - 14.16.
 In case the Medical Information has not been sent in advance, the Athlete must provide information (written in English) to the panel regarding impairment, medication and any surgery that affects sport performance.
 If an Athlete has an unusual or complicated impairment, it is required that the Athlete bring information about the impairment written in English.
 Athletes must present a full list of medications to the Classification Panel. - 14.17.
 If an Athlete has a health condition that causes pain that limits or prohibits full effort during evaluation, he or she will not be evaluated at that time.
 The Chief Classifier may, time permitting, re-schedule the evaluation. - 14.18.
-If an Athlete has any condition (e.g. seizure disorder) which is a secondary characteristic of his/her neurological condition, he or she will be permitted to compete provided that the condition is controlled and medical clearance has been given by the Athlete's team doctor. - 14.19.
-An Athlete must comply with all reasonable instructions given by a Classification Panel.
+If an Athlete has any condition (e.g. seizure disorder) which is a secondary characteristic of his/her neurological condition, he or she will be permitted to compete provided that the condition is controlled and medical clearance has been given by the Athlete's team doctor.

-14.20.
+- 14.19.
+An Athlete must comply with all reasonable instructions given by a Classification Panel. - 14.20.
 The Athlete may be videotaped for classification and educational purposes.